Substance Abuse Resources in Meridian Drug Rehab, Alcohol Rehab & Detox

 Meridian Partial Hospitalization Programs

-Partial hospitalization programs are sometimes abbreviated as PHPS.
-They all for more convenience as patients are only required to be in the facility for 8 hours during the day.
+Partial hospitalization programs offer clients more convenience as patients are only required to be in the facility for daytime hours.
 Addiction and alcoholism are addressed from several different angles, and healthcare professionals will be available to you while you are in the facility.

 Meridian Outpatient Treatment Programs